Attempted assassination of Harry S. Truman: Plans for the assassination

-In New York City, Nationalists Griselio Torresola and Oscar Collazo, after learning of the failure of the October 30 uprising, developed a plan to assassinate President Harry S. Truman in order to raise world attention to the Puerto Rican independence movement and the government's suppression of the uprisings.
-They had learned that Truman was living at the Blair House, while the White House was being renovated.
+In New York City, nationalists Griselio Torresola and Oscar Collazo, after learning of the failure of the October 30 uprising, developed a plan to assassinate Harry S. Truman in order to raise world attention to the Puerto Rican independence movement and the government's suppression of the uprisings.
+They had learned that Truman was living at Blair House, while the White House was being renovated.

-The two men realized that their attempt was near-suicidal, and that they likely would be killed.
+The two men realized that their attempt was near-suicidal and that they likely would be killed.
 Torresola, a skilled gunman, taught Collazo how to load and handle the guns they would use, as his experience had been with other types.
-They took the train from New York to Washington, DC to reconnoiter the area.
-On November 1, 1950, they moved into action.
+They took the train from New York to Washington, DC to reconnoitre the area.
+On November 1, they moved into action.